PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/structural_diff.md

 ### Hotspot 31

 Hotspot 31 is the second site of marked conformational differences between SARS-CoV-2 and SARS.

-Again, see if you can spot the differences, it should be more obvious this time around.
+STOP: Again, see if you can spot the differences, it should be more obvious this time around. {: .notice--primary}

 <img src="../_pages/coronavirus/files/Hotspot31.png">